-Garth Davis’ first feature film Lion, from Luke Davies’ screenplay based on the book “A Long Way Home” by Saroo Brierley, follows the true story of a five year old boy who goes scavenging for food with his brother, boards an empty train carriage in Burhanpur, India, and falls asleep.
+Garth Davis’ first feature film Lion, from Luke Davies’ screenplay based on the book “A Long Way Home” by Saroo Brierley, follows the true story of a five-year-old boy who goes scavenging for food with his brother, boards an empty train carriage in Burhanpur, India, and falls asleep.
 When he wakes he is unable to escape the carriage until he reaches Calcutta, over 1,500 kilometres from his hometown of Khandwa.

 The star of Lion, Sunny Pawar, plays Saroo throughout the first half of the film.
 Ever since the press inaccurately reported that the children of Slumdog Millionaire had returned to their former lives in the slums after the parade of award ceremonies in 2009 without seeing a penny of the money made, many are sceptical when it comes to “Hollywood” movies hiring child actors; particularly from Indian slums.
 In reality, director of Slumdog Millionaire Danny Boyle and producer Christian Colson had set up trust funds for the children in the film, as well as paying for their education.
-Similar has been attributed to Sunny Pawar, who was referred to by the Daily Mail as a “slum-dweller”, and he has happily returned to his family home in Mumbai, where his mother says he will continue his normal life.
+Similar has been attributed to Sunny Pawar, who was referred to, contemptuously, by the Daily Mail as a “slum-dweller”, and he has happily returned to his family home in Mumbai, where his mother says he will continue his normal life.
 Garth Davis also stated at the Toronto International Film Festival in 2016 that “we have our company over there in regular contact with [Sunny] checking on his welfare, and we’ve got things in place to support him through school.”

 The film begins with various extensive birds-eye shots of India and Australia, emulating that of Google Earth, and the beautifully composed intro of Lion Theme from the movie’s score by Dustin O’Halloran & Hauschka (which you can listen to below).
 We are then introduced to Saroo, a young boy helping his brother Guddu (Abhishek Bharate) steal coal in Khandwa, India.
-With the audacity of a then 5 year old boy, Saroo begs his brother to buy him some jalebis (a fried Indian sweet), and Guddu promises to get some for him one day.
+With the audacity of a then 5-year-old boy, Saroo begs his brother to buy him some jalebis (a fried Indian sweet), and Guddu promises to get some for him one day.
 This reoccurs shortly after when Saroo begs his brother to take him to work with him and, after proving his capability by trying to lift a bicycle, Guddu takes him along.
 By the time the pair reach Burhanpur, Saroo collapses on the train platform from exhaustion and thus Guddu leaves him and tells him not to go anywhere.
 Saroo’s parting words to Guddu are “Bring me two thousand Jalebis!”
 Setting the theme of memory in motion.
 It’s these heart-warming moments that Sunny Pawar delivers which make his innocence such a charming and pivotal part of the light points, as well as the dark.

 We continue to see the film through Saroo’s eyes as he reaches Calcutta and finds himself in a huge, busy train station where nobody understands him (he spoke Hindi and didn’t understand the Bengali language), calling for his mother and siblings and being manhandled by frustrated commuters.
 Sunny’s performance maintains Saroo’s semblance of naiveté even after escaping abduction and fleeing a seemingly kind-hearted woman, Noor (Tannishtha Chatterjee), and a slightly ominous man, Rawa (Nawazuddin Siddiqui), when they attempt to pursue him; it is hinted that they are part of a paedophilia ring, though it is never specified.
-Saroo eventually finds himself in an orphanage where steps are taken to find his mother, but prove unsuccessful.
+Saroo eventually finds himself in an orphanage where steps are taken to find his mother but proved unsuccessful.
 It is then that Saroo is soon told he’s to be adopted by an Australian family in Tasmania.

 When Saroo arrives in Hobart, Australia, we are introduced to his adoptive parents Sue Brierley (Nicole Kidman) and John Brierley (David Wenham).
 Saroo’s gentle nature allows him to adjust to his new circumstances quickly, shown through the adorable dinner scene in which a young Saroo requests “pepper” and “sauce” instead of salt, swiftly followed by Sue affirming her new role as a mother by bathing Saroo and telling him “I’m sure it hasn’t been easy, and one day you’ll tell me all about it.
 You’ll tell me everything.
 Who you are – everything.
 I’ll always listen.
 Always.”
 What follows is a montage of boat rides and games of cricket on the beach to contrast the imminent change in Lion’s spirit.